pyedifice/pyedifice/docs/source/developer_tools.rst

 (which are now easier to add due to dynamic reloading, since you don't have to restart your app to see new prints).
-We of course do not presume we can replace the full utility of print statements, but we offer a tool, Component Inspector, which can eliminate many cases of "shoot I forgot to print this variable".
+We of course do not presume we can replace the full utility of print statements, but we offer a tool, Element Inspector, which can eliminate many cases of "shoot I forgot to print this variable".

-The Component Inspector, like the Inspect Elements tool of web browsers or the React inspector tool, allows you to peer into the internal state of your components.
+The Element Inspector, like the Inspect Elements tool of web browsers or the React inspector tool, allows you to peer into the internal state of your components.
-It displays the entire Component Tree, as well as the props and state of every component, so you do not have to worry about printing those values.
+It displays the entire Element Tree, as well as the props and state of every component, so you do not have to worry about printing those values.

 To launch the inspector, use the :code:`--inspect` flag for the Edifice runner::

-    python -m edifice --inspect path/to/your/app.py RootComponent
+    python -m edifice --inspect path/to/your/app.py RootElement

 Currently the inspector, like Edifice, is in a very early alpha stage.
-In future iterations, we plan to add the following features to the Component Inspector:
+In future iterations, we plan to add the following features to the Element Inspector:

 - Support logging of state changes
 - A visual debugger
-- Highlighting of the displayed widgets corresponding to each Component.
+- Highlighting of the displayed widgets corresponding to each Element.
 - Injecting state into the application